noiseprotocol/noise_spec/noise.md

 describes the response message, and so on.
 All messsages described by the pattern must be sent in order.

-Patterns must follow these security rules:  If a pattern has a single handshake message, the first token in that descriptor must be "e", and the second token must be "dhe*x*", where _x_ is a pre-known public key.
-If a pattern has more than one handshake message, then the initiating message must begin with "e", and the response message must begin with "e, dhee".

-The following is the minimal 2-message pattern.
-It describes an unauthenticated DH handshake:
+The following pattern describes an unauthenticated DH handshake:

       -> e
       <- e, dhee

 Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
-These messages aren't sent but are only used for their side-effect of calling `MixHash()`.
+These messages are used with `WriteHandshakeMessage()` and `ReadHandshakeMessage()` but aren't actually sent.
+They're only used for their side-effect of calling `MixHash()` and initializing `rs` and `re`.

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the